Master’s in Data Science Programs in South Dakota

 - MSDS Assistantships: Because the MS in Data Science is a professional master’s degree program, designed to be completed in a year, graduate teaching assistantship (GTAs) and graduate research assistantships (GRAs) are only available in exceptional circumstances.

 - PhD in CSS Assistantships: Assistantships are available for the PhD in Computational Science and Statistics.
-Students receive a near-total waiver of tuition and fees, and a generous stipend.
+Students receive a near-total waiver of tuition and fees.
 In return, they’re expected to complete 20 hours per week of either teaching or research duties.

 Data Science Events in South Dakota